segabl/exalted-emerald/README.md

 ## Minor and QoL changes

 - Lets you use a new repel directly after the old one runs out (DizzyEgg's repel)
-- Lets you run indoors
+- Lets you use the running shoes indoors
+- Simplifies fishing, the first time you press A in time you reel in the Pokémon
 - Adds evolution stones to the Lilicove shop
 - Removes the extra overwrite question when saving the game
 - When buying more than 19 Poké Balls, you're given Premier Balls based on the amount of balls you bought instead of only one